-- Eligible organisations are encouraged to collaborate with the broader eligible community and, as appropriate, act in partnership with other organisations to propose projects that stimulate economic activity and growth. - Eligible projects should be in the communities identified in the list in Section 5.2 and shown in the maps in Appendix A and must conduct economic development activities that will mitigate the effects of the Basin Plan water recovery activities in those communities. - Broadly, the program supports projects that create economic development and employment opportunities.
-This would include innovative projects or proposals to build community capacity to make the most of the resources available.
-Projects do not have to relate to irrigation or agriculture.
-Ideally, applications should bring enduring benefits to the entire eligible community.
+- Eligible organisations are encouraged to collaborate with the broader eligible community and, as appropriate, act in partnership with other organisations to propose projects that stimulate economic activity and growth. - Eligible projects should be in the communities identified in the list in section 5.2 and shown in the map at Appendix A and must conduct economic development activities that will mitigate the effects of the Basin Plan water recovery activities in those communities by seeking to achieve the outcomes of this program. - Broadly, the program supports projects that create economic development and employment opportunities.
+This would include projects or proposals to build community capacity to make the most of the resources available.
+Innovative projects and those designed to make the most of the distinctive assets of eligible communities are encouraged. - Projects do not have to relate to irrigation or agriculture.
+Ideally, project proposals should both provide jobs and economic stimulus through the project delivery stage and also, where possible, bring enduring benefits to the entire eligible community.
+Those doing so will be considered most favourably. - Projects that undertake practical, on-ground works that address physical barriers to business development are particularly encouraged.

-Projects should involve activities to support the unique situations faced by eligible communities and may:
+Projects should involve activities to support the specific situations faced by eligible communities and may:

-- focus on future economic development needs through the development of non-technical skills such as business management, risk management, strategic planning and leadership in order to support resilience and adaptive management capability - strengthen workforce capabilities through skills and capabilities development, entrepreneurialism, resilience and adaptive capacities in ways that are enduring - deliver Indigenous-focussed outcomes - develop industry clusters or networks that bring together representatives of regional businesses, research centres and other partners - integrate new technology or processes for improved capability, productivity and competitiveness - assist local businesses and industries (including tourism) to grow and/or diversify, attracting new investment and new job creation - address barriers to commerce such as inadequate mobile or internet services, or local banking opportunities - address environmental needs, including management, education and tourism - address infrastructure challenges impacting on industry sustainability or expansion - improve infrastructure, plant or equipment for enhanced efficiency and competitiveness of local industry - strengthen supply chain efficiencies and linkages - deliver strategic planning that addresses and responds to the economic challenges a community faces as a result of water recovery activities under the Basin Plan - leverage other Commonwealth or State grant programs to increase the value of the grant.
+- focus on future economic development needs through the development of non-technical skills such as business management, risk management, strategic planning and leadership in order to support resilience and adaptive management capability - strengthen workforce capabilities through skills and capabilities development, entrepreneurialism, resilience and adaptive capacities in ways that are enduring - deliver Indigenous-focussed outcomes - develop industry clusters or networks that bring together representatives of regional businesses, research centres and other partners - integrate new technology or processes for improved capability, productivity and competitiveness - assist local businesses and industries (including tourism) to grow and/or diversify, attracting new investment and new job creation - address barriers to commerce such as inadequate mobile or internet services, or local banking opportunities - address environmental needs, including management, education and tourism - address infrastructure challenges impacting on industry sustainability or expansion - improve infrastructure, plant or equipment for enhanced efficiency and competitiveness of local industry - strengthen supply chain efficiencies and linkages - deliver strategic planning that addresses and responds to the economic challenges a community faces as a result of water recovery activities under the Basin Plan - leverage other Commonwealth or state grant programs to increase the value of the grant.